 - Estimate the short-term impact of tourists on theseals at Kaikoura Peninsula and the pups at the Ohau Stream Waterfall.

-The study is conducted in collaboration with:
+The study was conducted in collaboration with:

-The study has also benefited tremendously from the assistance of the Eckerd College Marine Mammal Class of 2009.
+The study also benefited tremendously from the assistance of the Eckerd College Marine Mammal Class of 2009.